By: Team CS2103-AY1819S1-F10-4 Since: Sep 2018 Licence: MIT

 Figure 4.8.2.2: SortMenu Sequence diagram

-command is facilitated by DiscountItemCommand
+The discount-item command is facilitated by DiscountItemCommand and DiscountItemCommandParser.
+The command

-takes in user input for discount percentage and index or the keyword all
+takes in user input for discount percentage and index or the keyword all.

-will parse the user input and checks if the input is valid.
+The DiscountItemCommandParser will parse the user input and checks if the input is valid.
 It will check if the

-is entered.
-If keyword all
+keyword all is entered.
+If keyword all is entered, DiscountItemCommandParser will construct an

-set to true.
+DiscountItemCommand object with isAll set to true.
 If index or a range of index is entered, it will construct an

-object with isAll
+DiscountItemCommand object with isAll set to false.

 If the inputs are not valid, it will throw a ParseException